dontbehasty/Netflix-Excel-to-Text/README.md

 This will read in a spreadsheet containing a list Netflix Movies and TV Shows into a pandas dataframe.

-It will then format the data in the dataframe as followes:
+It will then format the data in the dataframe as follows:
 - Show ID: Remove S and add Leading Zeroes
 - Date: Format to YYYY-MM-DD
 - Type: Convert to Upper Case